alofeoluwafemi/whistle-blower-outdated/README.md

 ### Available rules

-There a suite of default validation rules which you can take advantage of, to validate string,number,array,url,email,file and more.
+There a suite of default validation rules which you can take advantage of, to validate string,number,array,url,email,file and more. whistle-blower.js uses the name attributes of elements from the form passed to it to select fields to validate.

 >*whistle-blower.js* also provides a way for developer to extend and add custom **validation rule** and **message**, this will be discussed shortly.